GoogleCloudPlatform/magic-modules/README.md

 Magic Modules won't work with old versions of the Terraform provider repos.
-If you're encountering issues with vendoring and paths, make sure both MM and the Terraform provider are running on up to date copies of `master`.
+If you're encountering issues with vendoring and paths, make sure both MM and the Terraform provider are running on up to date copies of `main`.

 Once you've prepared the target folders for the tools, run the following to finish getting Magic Modules set up by installing the Ruby gems it needs to run: